MenxLi/mgrad/Readme.md

 A minimal automatic differentiation library.
 Just for fun...

-All code are in a single file, `src/lib.rs` to easily copy-paste into other projects.
+All code are in a single file (`src/mgrad.rs`) to easily copy-paste into other projects.
 Please refer to `examples/a.rs` for usage:
 ```rust
 use mgrad::nn;